Rob Gronkowski, Russell Wilson, Tom Brady, Julian Edelman - "Entourage"

 You talk about someone not afraid to mock their image, Smith wore a too-tight police uniform and portrayed his character as the "Enforcer who behind the layers is just as afraid of driving a car as you are."
-When Steve Guttenberg takes him out for lessons I can't get over the look on Smith's face -- he looks scared to death the entire time.
+When Steve Guttenberg takes him out for lessons you can't get over the look on Smith's face -- he looks scared to death the entire time.
 Similar to Butkus in playing off-type, this was a much meatier role.
 As a result, Smith's character became a pop-culture icon.
-I interviewed him once and he told me how upset he got when people would recognize him as Moses Hightower instead of the football legend he was, but plenty of people would love that kind of notoriety in both the NFL and Hollywood.
-And I think he married Hooks later in life.
-(Editor's note: he did not.)

 "I'm terribly sorry Mr. Farnsworth, this is really embarrassing."

 He only has one scene, but Jones makes us howl every time we watch Warren Beatty's tryout scene with the Rams.
 Beatty is the owner of the team and he wants to be the quarterback, so he arranges a scrimmage workout with them.
 But this doesn't sit well with the players, so Jones keeps jumping offsides and decking Beatty before he even gets the snap.
 That by itself would be funny enough.
 But the fact that every time Jones sacks him he immediately feels remorse and apologizes -- because after all, Beatty's character is the owner of the team and signs his checks -- makes that scene legendary.